LD4/entity_metadata_management/docs/0.1/index.md

 }
 ```

-It is _RECOMMENDED_ that implementations also include the [Entity Metadata Management context][emm-context-api-01], in which case the value of `@context` will be a list.
-The _Entity Metadata Management_{:.term} context includes definition of the term `Deprecate` and _MUST_ thus be included if the [`Deprecate` activity](#deprecate-entity) is used.
-Including the _Entity Metadata Management_{:.term} context also serves to signal to consumers that this specification is being followed.
+It is _RECOMMENDED_{:.strong-term} that implementations also include the [Entity Metadata Management context][emm-context-api-01], in which case the value of `@context` will be a list.
+The Entity Metadata Management context includes definition of the term `Deprecate` and _MUST_{:.strong-term} thus be included if the [`Deprecate` activity](#deprecate-entity) is used.
+Including the Entity Metadata Management context also serves to signal to consumers that this specification is being followed.

 ```json-doc
 {